Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/services/terminal.rst

  - Simulates common Terminal commands
  - Leverages the Service base class for install/uninstall, status tracking etc.

 Usage
 =====

- - Install on a node via the ``SoftwareManager`` to start the Terminal
+ - Pre-Installs on any `HostNode` component.
+See the below code example of how to access the terminal.
- - Terminal Clients connect, execute commands and disconnect.
+ - Terminal Clients connect, execute commands and disconnect from remote components.
+ - Ensures that users are logged in to the component before executing any commands.
  - Service runs on SSH port 22 by default.

 Implementation
 ==============

-- Manages SSH commands
-- Ensures User login before sending commands
-- Processes SSH commands
-- Returns results in a  *<TBD>* format.
+The terminal takes inspiration from the `Database Client` and `Database Service` classes, and leverages the `UserSessionManager` to provide User Credential authentication when receiving/processing commands.

+Terminal acts as the interface between the user/component and both the Session and Requests Managers, facilitating the passing of requests to both.

 Python